 - Prepare marinade by mixing all ingredients, and pouring into a large plastic dish with a fitted lid.

-- Submerge chicken leg quarters in marinade, and refrigerate overnight.
+- Submerge the chicken leg quarters in marinade, and refrigerate overnight.

-- Remove chicken from marinade, and discard marinade.
+- Remove the chicken from marinade, and discard marinade.

 - Prepare the sauce by incorporating all of the ingredients until well-combined.

-- Pour the soaked cherry wood chips and water in the bottom of a 2-piece roasting pan.
-(The top of the tier should have venting holes.)
+- Pour the soaked cherry wood chips and water in the bottom of a roasting pan that comes with a flat rack that fits on top of the pan.

-- Place the top of the roasting pan over the bottom of the pan, and position until secure.
-Lightly grease the top of the pan with the butter or oil.
+- Place the the flat rack over the roasting pan.
+Lightly grease the top of the rack with the butter or oil.

-- Place the chicken leg quarters on the top of the pan.
+- Place the chicken leg quarters on the top of the flat rack.

-- Bake for approximately 3 ½ to 4 hours, or until the chicken reaches an internal temperature of 165 degrees.
-You MUST check the water level in the bottom of the roasting pan.
-This recipe is meant to smoke very, very gently.
-Just a few wisps of smoke escape from this recipe that inject the chicken quarters with the wood flavor.
+- Bake for approximately 3 ½ to 5 hours, or until the chicken reaches an internal temperature of 165 degrees.
+The longer you cook the legs to the 5-hour mark, the more they are going to be falling off of the bone.
+(You MUST check the water level in the bottom of the roasting pan at least every 30 minutes throughout the entire process.
+This recipe method is meant to smoke very, very gently.
+Just a few wisps of smoke escape that inject the chicken quarters with the wood flavor.
 If the pan is smoking too much, a fire could break out.
-So, please check the water level in the bottom of the pan at least every hour, but preferably every 30 to 45 minutes.
-Add enough water to fully saturate the wood chips, and keep a very small stream of smoke rising out of the bottom of the pan.
+So, please check the water level in the bottom of the pan at least every 30 minutes.
+Add enough water to fully saturate the wood chips, and keep a very small stream of smoke rising out of the bottom of the pan.)

 - (If not serving immediately, you can remove the chicken at 160 degrees and let it rest up to 165 degrees before serving.)